 As with many plant species, there are numerous varieties of apples.
-Not all of these can be grown successfully in Zone 6.
+Not all of these can be grown successfully in zone 6.
 However, several popular favorites grow and thrive in this climate.
 Among these are varieties like gala, red halareds, liberty and red McIntosh, dwarf Honeycrisp, and Lodi apples.

-Asian pears are trees that would probably be grown as ornamental trees.
+Asian pears are trees that would probably grow as ornamental trees.
 It’s a bonus that they also produce flavorful fruit.
 Unlike European pears, Asian pears are more round like an apple.
 The flesh is crisp and low in acidity.
 The skin tends to be more green, yellow, or even bronzed.
 These ripen on the tree.

-Plums are another tasty fruit that can grow well in Zone 6.
-European varieties such as Damson and Stanley thrive in Zone 6, as well as the Japanese varieties of Santa Rosa and Premier.
+Plums are another tasty fruit that can grow well in zone 6.
+European varieties such as Damson and Stanley thrive in zone 6, as well as the Japanese varieties of Santa Rosa and Premier.
 However, some of these cannot pollinate unless there is more than one of them.
 For example, the Santa Rosa plum needs one or more Santa Rosa trees with which to pollinate.

 Certain plum trees are grown specifically for drying, jellies, and sauces.
 The Damson plum is the perfect example.
 A Damson plum will be bitter right off the tree, but once it’s been cooked down into jelly, it’s sweet and delicious.

-Once again, there are not too many varieties of cherry trees that will not do well in Zone 6.
+Once again, there are not too many varieties of cherry trees that will not do well in zone 6.
 Sweet cherry varieties such as Benton, Stella, Sweetheart, and Richmond are fantastic to eat right off the tree.
 There are the Montgomery, North Star, and Danube varieties for sour cherries, which are ideal for pies and jams.
 No matter which you decide to grow, all cherry trees are beautiful and act as lovely decorations for any yard or orchard.

-Keep in mind that there might be more work or precautions to take when caring for a peach in Zone 6, but it can be done with persistence.
+Keep in mind that there might be more work or precautions to take when caring for a peach in zone 6, but it can be done with persistence.
 One of the most popular trees, known as Elberta peaches, can produce up to 150 pounds in a season.
 Their fruit is bright yellow with orange blush marks.
-Other delicious options for Zone 6 peach growing are Candor, Halehaven, Madison, Redhaven, and Reliance.
+Other delicious options for zone 6 peach growing are Candor, Halehaven, Madison, Redhaven, and Reliance.

 Similar to peaches, apricots are better known for growing well in southern and warmer states.
-However, there are a few varieties that are cold tolerant and could do well in Zone 6.
+However, there are a few varieties that are cold tolerant and could do well in zone 6.
 Some of these are Royal Blenheim, Moorpark, Tilton, Harglow, and Goldrich.
 Apricots are also self-pollinating, meaning you don’t need more than one tree to get fruit.
 This can save on time, money, and space for those with limited recourses.
 Like almost all the trees on this list, the blooms of an apricot tree are beautiful and will add a touch of color within any backyard or orchard.